kictfyp/iRuya/README.md

-# myhabsv2
+# iRu'ya
-A pilot website to study and host dashboard for Early Harmful Algal Blooms (HABs) Detection
+A pilot website for upcoming KICt FYP Dashboard